luffy2106/coding-exercises/README.md

 #### 8. gabarge collector in python exist ?

 Yes, Python does have a garbage collector.
 The garbage collector in Python is responsible for automatically reclaiming memory that is no longer in use, freeing it up for other purposes.
-The garbage collector in Python operates transparently in the background, and in most cases, you don't need to explicitly manage memory deallocation
+The garbage collector in Python operates transparently in the background, and in most cases, you don't need to explicitly manage memory deallocation as it dones automatically by Python.